Selection committee appoints Rishi Kumar Shukla as new CBI chief

 Verma was named as the Director General of Fire Services, Civil Defence and Home Guards – a less significant portfolio.

-Verma did not accept the offer and wrote to the government, saying he should be considered as deemed superannuated as he has completed 60 year age of superannuation.
+Verma did not accept the offer and wrote to the government, saying he should be deemed as superannuated, as he has crossed the 60-year-mark.
 He had taken over as the CBI chief on February 1, 2017 for a fixed two-year tenure.With PTI inputs.